 - Lack of equipment

-- An insufficient crew, leading to longer hours and more or harder work
+- An insufficient crew, leading to longer hours and more or more challenging work

-Just as there are many different ways to crew members to get injured, there are also a vast array of injuries that they can experience, including things such as:
+Just as there are many different ways for crew members to get injured, there is also a vast array of injuries that they can experience, including things such as:

 - Injuries to the back, including pulls, strains, and slipped discs